How to Choose Rock Climbing Shoes

 [ OTHER ATTRIBUTES ]

 Heel-cup: Heel-cups vary from rounded to boxy.
 The most important part of the heel cup is how it fits you.
 Try on some shoes and find out which types fit better.
+You want to make sure that the heel cup fits nicely on the back of your foot, so that when you heel hook your heel does not slip out!

-4. You’re ready to start trying on shoes!
+4. Where to try on climbing shoes!

 5. Finally, let’s talk briefly about fitting and sizing.